microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 ## Add caching to your API

-The goal of this part is to set up the logic to interact with Azure Cache for Redis to store and retrieve the products list, and improve the overall latency of the `/products` endpoint.
+The goal of this part is to set up the logic to interact with Azure Managed Redis to store and retrieve the products list, and improve the overall latency of the `/products` endpoint.
 Most of the bricks you will need for the lab are provided in the `ProductCacheService.cs` class preconfigured for you.
 You will need to implement the caching logic using these bricks to complete the lab.

 If you open it you will see two methods: